OpenDSA/OpenDSA/RST/en/Sorting/SortOpt.rst

 (since we know the list is ordered at this point).
-We can improve on this idea even more by recognizing that if the last swap done affects the values at positions :math:`i` and :math:`i+1`, no swaps could happen to values a positions greater than :math:`i`.
+We can improve on this idea even more by recognizing that if the last swap done affects the values at positions :math:`i` and :math:`i+1`, no swaps could happen to values at positions greater than :math:`i`.
 Thus, we never need to check higher-positioned values again, which could save many iterations even if there are a few swaps lower down.
 Here is code to implement this approach.